 Reuse materials or locally source

 When landscaping choose local or locally sourced materials to reduce transport.
-Use sustainably sourced materials, or perhaps even reuse materials from on site; crushed and compacted stone or tiles (of which there can often be stockpiles of many in this part of the world) can be used as a sub-base material.
+Use sustainably sourced materials.
+Even better, if you can reuse materials from on site; crushed and compacted stone or tiles (of which there can often be stockpiles of many in this part of the world) can be used as a sub-base material.

 At the design phase, ensure the ratio of hardscaping to planting is in the favour of planting.
 Growing more plants increases the carbon absorbtion capacity of your garden.